Enhancing Climate Change Resilience through promoting mangrove-friendly aquaculture in Myanmar’s Ayeyarwady Delta

 Project Information

 Myanmar is the second most vulnerable country to the impacts of climate change.
-Studies have indicated that at least 43% of Myanmar’s delta area is expected to be lost in the next 80 years due to sea level rise.
-This posed a serious threat to agricultural productivity, health, and food security of more than 3 million people, particularly those living in Pyapon, Bogale, and Labutta townships.
+Studies have indicated that at least 43% of Myanmar’s delta area is expected to be lost in the next 80 years due to sea–level rise.
+This poses a serious threat to the agricultural productivity, health, and food security of more than 3 million people, particularly those living in Pyapon, Bogale, and Labutta townships.

-The project will thus empower communities to protect and restore about 4,900 ha of mangroves contributing to the mitigation of climate change impacts through carbon sequestration and coastal protection.
-It will also enhance the socio-economic status of the community through enabling more productive and sustainable livelihoods, creation of green jobs/employment opportunities, increased resilience to natural disasters, secured wildlife and habitats leading to reduction in human-wildlife conflicts, serving both human and natural needs within the environment.
+The project will thus empower communities to protect and restore approximately 4,900 ha of mangroves, contributing to the mitigation of climate change impacts through carbon sequestration and coastal protection.
+It will also enhance the socioeconomic status of the community by enabling more productive and sustainable livelihoods, creating green jobs/employment opportunities, and increasing resilience to natural disasters.
+Additionally, the project will help to protect wildlife and habitats, thereby reducing human-wildlife conflicts and supporting both human and nature.

 Key Metrics